-Passed by the Washington State Legislature in April 2021, the new rental assistance and homeless system performance measures in Chapter 214, Laws of 2021 (ESHB 1277) provide additional revenue source for eviction prevention and housing stability services.
-Additionally, this act requires the Washington State Department of Commerce to award project-based vouchers to eligible grantees in a manner that distributes 15 percent of the funding as a performance-based allocation in accordance with the department’s performance metrics.
+Passed by the Washington State Legislature in April 2021, the new rental assistance and homeless system performance measures in Chapter 214, Laws of 2021 (ESHB 1277) provide an additional revenue source for eviction prevention and housing stability services.
+Additionally, this act requires the Washington State Department of Commerce to award project-based vouchers to eligible grantees by distributing 15% of the funding as a performance-based allocation following the department’s performance metrics.

 Commerce is working to fulfill the requirements by consulting with stakeholders to create performance metrics and determine eligibility requirements for grantees and households receiving this funding assistance.
 Commerce will also consult with stakeholders to inform the design of measures and benchmarks to promote equitable program access and outcomes.